After spending the past 15 years in the bottleless water industry, I’ve learned that one key activity is offering a free trial.

 Well… it is VERY simple, but I’ve learned that free trials are not that easy.

-Here on the complications:
+Here are the complications:

 - You and your company must be willing to “invest” in the inventory, and you have faith that sales will follow.